Ingmar De Vos: Association of Summer Olympic International Federations (ASOIF)

 De Vos has been a member of the ASOIF Governance Task Force since 2016 and joined the ASOIF Council in April 2019.

 He became a member of the WADA Executive Committee and Foundation Board in 2018 representing the Olympic Movement.
 After the governance reform of WADA in 2022, De Vos remained member of the WADA Executive Committee.

+On 2 December 2025, Ingmar De Vos was appointed to the International Testing Agency (ITA) Foundation Board as representative of the International Federations.
+His term in office will begin on 1 January 2026.

 International Olympic Committee

 First elected IOC Member on 15 September 2017 for an eight-year term during the IOC Session in Lima, De Vos has actively contributed to the work of the IOC, currently serving on the Legal Affairs Commission and the Los Angeles 2028 Coordination Commission, and previously on the Digital and Technology Commission.

 He was re-elected for a second term as a Member of the International Olympic Committee (IOC) at the 144th IOC Session held in Costa Navarino (GRE) on 21 March 2025.

 The 144th IOC Session also approved a change in the nature of his membership, transitioning it from being linked to his role as FEI President to one based on his position as President of the Association of Summer Olympic International Federations (ASOIF).

 Ingmar De Vos has been an active member of numerous IOC commissions.

 He has served on the Legal Affairs Commission since 2018 and was a member of the Digital and Technology Commission from 2018 to 2019.
 Since 2019, he has been member of the Coordination Commission for the Los Angeles 2028 Olympic Games and served on the Women in Sport Commission from 2019 to 2021.
 He joined the Gender Equality, Diversity and Inclusion Commission in 2022 and became a member of the IPACS Steering Committee in 2024.

 In 2025, he was appointed to several additional commissions, including Olympic Channel Services SA (Switzerland), the Future Host Commission for the Games of the Olympiad, the Revenues and Commercial Partnerships Commission, the Coordination Commission for the Brisbane 2032 Olympic Games, and the Games Optimisation Group.

+On 4 February 2026, Ingmar De Vos was elected to the IOC Executive Board by the 145th IOC Session in his quality as ASOIF President.